MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > [!TIP]
 > If there are documented differences between the clients that impact your end users' behavior, we recommend communicating these changes effectively to your users before deploying the unified labeling client and publishing your new policy.

-Once you've planned your migration and understood the changes that will occur, continue with [Migrating labels to the Security & Compliance Center](#migrating-labels-to-the-security--compliance-center).
+Once you've planned your migration and understood the changes that will occur, continue with [Migrating labels to the unified labeling platform](#migrating-labels-to-the-unified-labeling-platform).

-## Migrating labels to the Security & Compliance Center
+## Migrating labels to the unified labeling platform

 Once you've planned you migration and considered how you will manage the differences in the clients, you're ready to activate unified labeling and migrate your labels.

-You can continue to use the policies un the Azure Information Protection blade in the Azure portal and the AIP classic client while you migrate.
+You can continue to use the policies in the Azure Information Protection blade in the Azure portal and the AIP classic client while you migrate.
 The two clients can work side-by-side without any additional configuration.

 1. Sign in to the [Azure portal](https://portal.azure.com) as a administrator with one of the following roles: